MorrisMorrison/ytclipper/README.md

 # ytclipper
 Simple web application to create clips from youtube videos and download them.
+The goal of this project is to play around with unknown technologies.

 1. Enter YouTube URL
-2. Enter start time
+2. Enter start time (HH:MM:SS)
-3. Enter end time
+3. Enter end time (HH:MM:SS)
 4. Download Clip

+Downloading the clip might take a while depending on the video, as we still download the whole video and then cut it with ffmpeg afterwards.

 ## Built With
 - express.js
-- handlebars
 - fluent-ffmpeg
-- youtube-dl
+- yt-dlp
 - tailwind css
+- video.js
 - toastr

 ## Run locally
 ### Requirements
 - node
 - python3
-- ffmpeg
-- certifi
+- certifi?

 ### Setup
 1. Install the required packages